Eolacertilia

-Eolacertilia ("dawn lizards") is an extinct clade of lepidosauriform diapsid reptiles known from the Late Permian to the Late Triassic.
-It is uncertain as to whether they are a natural group and it has been suggested that they form a "waste basket" taxon.
-Currently, the only members of the group are Paliguana and Kuehneosauridae.
-Other genera were transferred to basal groups within Diapsida (such as Palaeagama and Saurosternon), Archosauromorpha (Tanystropheus and Cteniogenys).
+Eolacertilia ("dawn lizards") is a proposed clade of extinct lepidosauromorph reptiles known from fossils dating to the Triassic period.
+Whether they are a natural group is uncertain, and some suggest they form a "wastebasket" taxon.
+Suggested members of the group are Paliguana and Kuehneosauridae, as other genera have been transferred to basal groups within Diapsida (such as Palaeagama and Saurosternon), Archosauromorpha (Tanystropheus), or elsewhere (Cteniogenys).